IowaDave/remote-thermometer/README.md

     * [Miles Burton's Arduino-Temperature-Control-Library](https://github.com/milesburton/Arduino-Temperature-Control-Library)
   * The code sends a temperature out as text via the Arduino's serial port at ten-second intervals

-2. Python3 script: *thermoduino.py*
+2. Python3 script: *readTemperature.py*
   * This code runs on the Raspberry Pi.
-  * It is the master control program for this project.
-  * The code actions include:
-    * receive temperature strings via the RPi's serial port,
-    * append temperatures with a timestamp into a workfile at hourly intervals,
-    * produce an html file from the workfile data at selected times daily,
+  * Its job is to fetch a temperature from the Arduino and append it to a data accumulation file.
+  * It closes the file and exits immediately after each temperature reading.
+  * Cron runs it once at the beginning of each hour.

+3. Python3 script: *createTempsHomePage.py*
+  * Cron runs it on the RPi once, at 5 minutes past the hour, at four-hour intervals
+  * Reads the entire data accumulation file into a list (see #2, above)
+  * Reverses the list, placing most recent data first.
-    * upload the html file via ftp to a web server.
+  * Writes the list out as an 'index.html' file, that is, a web page file.

-3. Shell script #1: *uploadWebPage.sh*
+4. Shell script #1: *uploadWebPage.sh*
-  * This code runs on the RPi.
+  * Cron runs this code runs on the RPi about 5 minutes after the index.html file is updated.
-  * It uses one of the ncftp utilities to automate the web server upload.
+  * The script uses one of the ncftp utilities to automate the web server upload.
   * You might need to install ncftp.
 For example: sudo apt-get install ncftp
   * The Python script calls this shell script when it wants to upload the html file.
   * Modify the command to use the ftp credentials and ip address for your personal web server.

-4. Shell script #2 *Not available yet.
-Still working on it.*
-  * This code is intended to run whenever the RPi boots up.
-  * Its role is to re-start the remote thermometer in the event the RPi restarts for any reason.
-  * The command runs the Python script as the user having owner-level permissions on the script file.